We have back issues in the following categories:

 » Rare back issues

 These early editions of our humble organ are priced according to their scarcity and are available for a limited period only until stocks run out.
-They include our short-lived existence as an A4 full-colour publication, all of which are available individually or in a set of all four.
+They include our short-lived existence as an A4 full-colour publication, available individually or in a set of all four.

 Issue 45 June-July 2009